Commissioner Patty Sheehan Biography

 Commissioner Patty Sheehan was first elected to the Orlando City Council in 2000.
 She served as President of the Colonialtown North Neighborhood Association, and is proud to come from a servant leadership background.
 Commissioner Sheehan attended Seminole State College and the University of Central Florida and earned her B.A. in art.
 A former Administrator with the Florida Department of Agriculture and Consumer Services, she serves her constituents full time.
 Commissioner Sheehan is well known for her advocacy of pedestrian safety, safe neighborhoods, historic preservation and a thriving Downtown.

-She serves as Vice Chair of the East Central Florida Regional Planning Council and established some of the first neighborhood horizon planning processes, which led to successful developments like SoDo, Mills Park and Baldwin Park.
+She serves on the East Central Florida Regional Planning Council and established some of the first neighborhood horizon planning processes, which led to successful developments like SoDo, Mills Park and Baldwin Park.

 Commissioner Sheehan has been recognized multiple times by the Orlando Weekly, Orlando Magazine and also by the Watermark newspaper as Best Elected Official.
 She was listed in the Top 25 Influential Women in Orlando Life Magazine.
 She was awarded the Diversity Champion Award by the Asian American Chamber of Commerce in 2013.
 She has twice been a finalist for Downtowner of the Year.
 She was recognized as a Woman of Distinction by the Girl Scouts of America, Citrus Council.
 In 2015 Commissioner Sheehan was the very first recipient of The Center’s Lifetime Achievement award.
 Then in 2016 Commissioner Sheehan was awarded the Pet Alliance’s Humane Hero Award along with the Chuck Hummer Visionary Award from the Hope and Help Center of Central Florida.